GravO8/binomial_model/README.md

 ## Interest rates

 An `Option` object can be created with a fixed interest rate by providing a single integer/float.
-But the binomial model is flexible enough to price options when $R$ is not the same from one time step to another, so you can also provide a list of interest rates to create a `Option` object.
+But the binomial model is flexible enough to price options when *R* is not the same from one time step to another, so you can also provide a list of interest rates to create a `Option` object.
 This list must have length equal to maturity, because each entry corresponds to the interest rate applied in a given interval.